 Great packing tips with a dose of humor and a slight ziplock obsession.

 Flyingwithfour.com: Jessica Dabelich shares her family travel adventures with four small children, including lots of great articles with travel tips, packing lists, and great destinations.

 Our Family Passport: A family of ten that has traveled to over 40 different countries together.
 They share tips for the logistics of traveling, plus location-specific, family-friendly recommendations for what to do once you get there.

 Power of Moms: If you haven't yet discovered Power of Moms, you'll thank me for hooking you up.
 Saren Loosli has written the definitive family road trip article here.
 It also links to several other great travel posts from the site.

-CSGinger.com Candice is an intrepid traveler with her twins, now two years old.
+CSGinger.com Candice is an intrepid traveler with her twins, now three years old.
 She has great tips for traveling domestically and abroad with littles.

 3kidstravel.com One of the best parts of this site is the interviews with other families that travel.
 Elise has great insights of her own and a knack for finding other intrepid traveling families.